-PaintCare created several new educational outreach materials in 2023.
+PaintCare created several new educational outreach materials during the year.
 These included a general consumer brochure and poster series highlighting tips for source reduction and reuse, a brochure for retail staff encouraging participation as a drop-off site, and an illustrated youth outreach activity booklet.